Taunton railway station

+Taunton railway station serves the county town of Taunton, in Somerset, England.
+It is a stop on the Bristol to Exeter line, the Reading to Taunton line and the Cross Country Route.
+The station lies 163 miles 12 chain west of London Paddington, measured via Box, although most London-bound services take the shorter route via Newbury.
+It is managed by Great Western Railway, which also operates services along with CrossCountry.
+The West Somerset Railway operates here on special event days and provides main line steam excursions.

 History

 Originally opened on 1 July 1842 as part of the Bristol and Exeter Railway, Taunton was the terminus of the line until a new temporary terminus was opened on 1 May 1843 further west at Beambridge.

 Isambard Kingdom Brunel's original design was for a single-sided station with two platforms, each with their own buildings and train sheds, placed on the south side of the line.
 A hotel was built between them and the Grand Western Canal.
 Having both platforms on the town side of the line was meant to help passengers but was found to be problematic as the railway became busier, with each train having to cross the line used by trains in the opposite direction.
 An engine shed was provided at the west end of the station.